Lian-D/Unipass/README.md

 # Unipass
-A simple password manager that encrypts passwords for you and provides the information after you provide a password Reliance on following libraries
+A password manager that uses PBE string encryption libraries to locally store encrypted passwords on your computer.
+Allowing only the person who is running the program with the correct key to decrypt user data

-- jfoenix
+# Libraries
-- gson
+- Jfoenix
 - JASYPT